WHATS HOT

 Constipation relief during pregnancy:

-1. Drink plenty of water every day to keep yourself hydrated and your body function properly.
+1. Drink plenty of water every day to keep yourself hydrated and help your body function properly.

 2. Eat foods high in fiber to avoid constipation and help with regularity.